 In the 20 years since they were launched, the Guiding Principles on Internal Displacement have been of assistance to many States responding to internal displacement, and have been incorporated into many national and regional policies and laws.
 However, the scale of internal displacement today remains vast, and the impact on those who are displaced is immense.
 This issue includes 19 articles on the main feature theme of Twenty Years of the Guiding Principles on Internal Displacement.

 This issue of FMR will be available online and in print in English, Arabic, Spanish and French.
-The English versions of articles will also soon be available in audio format.

 Also available: FMR 59 digest for easy online access to all the articles published in FMR 59.
 This provides for each article: the title, the author(s) and their affiliation, the introductory sentences and links to the full article online.
 The digest will be available online and in print in English, Arabic and Spanish (but not in French this time).

 New: a 4-sided Editors’ briefing (in A4 format) providing an overview of the content of the feature theme on Twenty Years of the Guiding Principles on Internal Displacement, with hyperlinks to all articles.

 If you would like printed copies of the magazine or the digest please email us at firstname.lastname@example.org.

 If printing out the magazine or digest, please note that they are published in A5 format (half of A4).
 In order to print them out properly, please use your printer’s ‘Booklet’ setting.